hyperledger/identus-cloud-agent/docs/decisions/20240116-use-zio-failures-and-defects-effectively.md

 #### Do not reflexively log errors

-The upper layer will automatically do so in an appropriate and consistent way using Tapir interceptor customisation.
+The upper layer will automatically do so appropriately and consistently using Tapir interceptor customization.

 ### Controller Layer